Jonathan Upton

 Jonathan’s cases invariably involve land and property but span commercial, company, fraud, trust and insolvency law disputes and related professional negligence.

 He is equally happy acting in large, complex litigation as a part of a team as he is representing an individual landowner, developer or leaseholder.
 He has appeared in courts and tribunals at all levels from the First-tier Tribunal to the Supreme Court.
 He also acts in mediations and arbitrations.
 A significant part of his practice is appellate work, including cases in which he did not appear below.
-Jonathan is frequently against silks as sole counsel.
+Jonathan frequently appears against silks as sole counsel.

 News & Events